 - Have your child swallow capsule whole.
 Do not let your child chew, break, or crush.

 - You may sprinkle contents of capsule on soft food or liquid.
 Do not let your child chew.

 Chewable tablets and wafers:

-- Drink a small amount of water, milk, or fruit juice after you swallow this drug.
+- Have your child drink a small amount of water, milk, or fruit juice after swallowing this drug.

 - Mix with cereal, food, or milk.

 - Do not mix this drug with warm or hot food or drinks.